glomex/content-sdk-ios/README.md

 ```

 ### Carthage
-Add `content-sdk` in your Cartfile.
+Add `ContentSdk` in your Cartfile.
 ```
 github "glomex/content-sdk"
 ```
-Run carthage to build the framework and drag the built content-sdk.framework into your Xcode project.
+Run carthage to build the framework and drag the built ContentSdk.framework into your Xcode project.

 ### Integration
 `ContentSdk.load()` is used to load content. `Content` is passed to `callback` if content loaded successfully or `error` will be return to handle negative result